novaleaf-graveyard/angular-playground/ReadMe.md

 - get sublime [from here](http://www.sublimetext.com/2)
 - get the [typescript plugin from here](https://github.com/raph-amiard/sublime-typescript), but it doesn't seem to function 100% properly, but syntax highlighting works. so maybe if you need more, you can [search for something better](http://stackoverflow.com/questions/12845412/typescript-plugin-for-sublime)
+	- FYI if you just want syntax coloring, an easier way is you can just unzip the following to a "Typescript" folder under plugins [Official Sublime Syntax](http://blogs.msdn.com/b/interoperability/archive/2012/10/01/sublime-text-vi-emacs-typescript-enabled.aspx)
 ### build and library integration tools ###

 - [nodejs /npm](http://nodejs.org/)